Where should I turn for help?

 A psychiatrist

-Psychiatrists are doctors who specialise in mental health.
+Psychiatrists are medically-trained doctors who specialise in mental health.
 They can diagnose mental health conditions and prescribe medication for them.
 Psychiatrists often work in a team with other mental health professionals; they may suggest a treatment plan to be delivered by the team.
 Appointments with a psychiatrist tend to be less frequent than with a therapist and the focus is more on diagnosis and the treatment plan.

 A counselling psychologist